gg314/canoe-solver/README.md

 ## Statement
 This learning-project draws heavily from *Deep Learning and the Game of Go* (Manning, 2019), adapted to Dale Walton's abstract strategy game *Canoe* ([BGG page](https://boardgamegeek.com/boardgame/10571/canoe), [Elm implementation](https://github.com/bored-games/canoe-game)).
-The goal is to use convolutional neural nets and reinforcement learning through self-play to improve a Canoe bot that starts with basically no knowledge of the rules.
+The goal is to use convolutional neural nets and reinforcement learning through self-play to improve a Canoe bot that starts with basically no knowledge of the game.

 ## Current status
-On hold.
-After 4 iterations, the actor-critic bot beats the random bot about 85% of the time.
+Learning has stalled.
+After several iterations, the actor-critic bot beats the random bot about 90% of the time.
 However, it is still trivial for a human to win against the bot.
 Further progression would take many more iterations, and AWS refused my request to pay for a GPU.
-The free tier CPU-based machine is slower than my desktop, which takes hours for each set of self-play games (limited by `keras.predict()`).
+Many paths forward, including: try to solve the case where a single canoe works, or embrace AlphaZero's Monte-Carlo rollouts and tree search.

 ## Steps and strategies
 1. Implement logic